MithunWijayasiri/PasswordGen/README.md

-# PasswordGenerator
+# Passwords Generator

-Random Password Generator
+This is Random Passwords Generator.
+Everytime this genarates unique passwords.